Skip to main content

 2. Select:

 • True Colors All color points and vertices are colored using the actual Lab color values processed through the current monitor profile.
-Colors outside the gamut of the monitor will be plotted as the closest possible color (using the relative colorimetric rendering intent and the current CMM)
+Colors outside the gamut of the monitor will be plotted as the closest possible color (using the relative colorimetric rendering intent and the current CMM).
+Colors outside of the Lab space (defined in ColorThink by the PCS size, L* 0-100, a* and b* -128 to 127) might be plotted with inverted colors, depending on whether Highlight extra-Lab cols is checked in the Grid/Spin tab of the Graph Control floater.

-• Single Colors All colors in the plot item will be colored using a single color.
+• Single Colors All colors in the plot item will be colored using a single color hue.
 The next available single color will be selected for the plot item.
 To change the plot color, select a different color from the adjacent popup menu.

 • Delta-E Coloring (available in Vector mode only).